kylebittinger/abdiv/README.md

 quantify this between-sample diversity or β-diversity.

 We can view β-diversity as either the similarity or dissimilarity between sites.
-The functions in `ecofuncs` are written in terms of
+The functions in `abdiv` are written in terms of
 dissimilarity: similar sites will have values close to zero, and highly dissimilar sites will have values close to the maximum.